 If it does not now adopt modern-age technologies such as AI, machine learning, RPA, and computer vision, it will sink together with other healthcare specialties because everything is interlinked in healthcare.

-Use cases of AI in radiology: Where AI is used in radiology?
+Use Cases of AI in Radiology: Where AI is Used in Radiology and Radiology Software Development?

 So, here we are sharing a few basics of AI implementation which you must know if you are planning to go for radiology software development.